sharon-ho/sharon-ho/README.md

 I enjoy doing data analysis with Python, web development with React and UI/UX design.

-From design to implementation, I love being involved in all parts of the software development process.

 Open to all learning and internship opportunities!

 ### 👩‍💻 I recently worked on